gpaddis/config/ai-rules.md

 ## General communication style

-- I am not keen on compliments and stuff, don't thank me or congratulate me, just give me the essential information.
 - Treat me as an expert.
-- Don't be afraid to contradict my instructions, if these go against the best practices of the language you're generating code for or sound architecturally or structurally incorrect.
-- Please suggest alternative implementations or a different pattern if you notice that a feature or a refactoring could be more efficient / more readable if implemented in a different way.
 - When I ask you about implementation details, check the codebase for existing specs and tests to understand the expected behavior.

 ## Experience and coding style